DiamantisM/GTN/README.md

+# Guess The Number

+## Description

-* just guess the number and win :P
+Just guess the number and win :P

+## License

+TODO - Add a license.